filecoin-project/filecoin-docs/docs/mine/spacerace.md

 Any miner found misrepresenting their location will result in a _total forfeiture of all rewards_, across all associated miners.

+#### If I rent a server in EU from US, can I compete in the EU region?

+Your region is determined by the physical location of the storage and sealing hardware.
+It might not be cost effective, but yes, it is permissible to run your mining operation on a rented service anywhere in the world.
+However, it is NOT acceptable to obscure your miner location via a proxy or similar service."

 #### Is a static IP required?

 A public IP is required so that your miner can make storage and retrieval deals and compete in Space Race.
 This can achieved through a static IP, or a relay or VPN.
 The majority of deal errors found during calibration period werre caused by IP address and other connectivity issues, so we highly recommend following the [Improving connectivity](https://docs.filecoin.io/mine/connectivity/) steps.